couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-The `DesignDocument` is your starting point and provides information about itself, but also about the views contained.
-We can iterate over all stored views and print their names, map and reduce functions.
-Executing the above code on the `beer-sample` bucket will give you the following:
+The `DesignDocument` object is your starting point and provides information about itself, but also about the views contained.
+You can iterate over all stored views and print their names, map and reduce functions.
+Executing the example code on the `beer-sample` bucket gives you the following:

 ```
 Name: brewery_beers